Top election official races feature deniers of 2020 results

 - Joe BidenPresident of the United States since 2021

-PHOENIX (AP) — An Arizona lawmaker endorsed by former President Donald Trump who attended the Jan.
+An Arizona lawmaker endorsed by former President Trump who attended the Jan.
 6, 2021, rally that preceded the violent assault on the U.S. Capitol and another lawmaker who also believes the 2020 presidential election results should be overturned are among four Republicans vying for the top elections post in the presidential battleground.

 In Kansas, voters will choose between a challenger who questions the 2020 presidential results and the incumbent Republican who believes the election was secure in his state.
 Washington state's open primary also has a candidate who backs Trump's unsupported claims, although that's not the toughest challenge the Democratic incumbent faces.